Homology of loops on a splitting-rank symmetric space via the Geometric Satake for real groups: Introduction

 In principal, one could prove analogues of Theorem 1 by studying the algebraic loop space $\calL X = X(\bbC((t)))$.
 However, sheaves on $\calL X$ are unwieldy, due to the tendency of $G(\bbC[[t]])$-orbits to be infinite dimensional and infinite codimensional.
 Instead, we use Quillen's result that $\Omega(G_c/K_c)$ is homotopy equivalent to $\Gr_\bbR$, where $\Gr_\bbR$ is the affine Grassmannian $G_\bbR(\bbR((t)))/G_\bbR(\bbR[[t]])$ of the real form $G_\bbR$ of $G$ associated to $G_c/K_c$.
 Here, the equivalent strata--the $G_\bbR(\bbR[[t]])$-orbits--are miraculously finite-dimensional and concrete.

 In this paper we use this real analytic model to compute the homology and equivariant homology of a particularly nice family of loop spaces of symmetric spaces--the family of splitting-rank symmetric spaces.
 This family is known to have no $2$-torsion in homology.
 Furthermore, aside from the compact Lie groups, splitting-rank symmetric spaces dual group $G^\vee_X$ of type $A_{m-1}$.
-If we choose centerless forms of the associated real groups, we get $G^\vee_X \cong \PGL(m, \bbC)$.
+If we choose centerless forms of the associated real groups, we get $G^\vee_X \cong \SL(m, \bbC)$.

 The results of this paper will feature in a couple upcoming works.
 With Tsao-Hsien Chen, Mark Macerato, and David Nadler we will prove a version of the Derived Satake Equivalence for $\GL_n(\bbH)$ \cite{chen2022quaternionic}.
-Later, Macerato and I plan to use this description to generalize the Derived Satake Equivalence to real splitting-rank groups.
+Later, Chen and O'Brien will use this description to generalize the Derived Satake Equivalence to the remaining real splitting-rank groups.

 \begin{t2} For $X= G_c/K_c$ a compact, splitting-rank symmetric space of adjoint type, there is an isomorphism of Hopf algebras

 where $e$ is a regular nilpotent in $\frakg^\vee_{X,e}$, $G^\vee_{X,e}$ the centralizer of $e$, and $\ell_X$ the product of a few small primes. \end{t2}